When does term life insurance end?

 As its name suggests, “term” life insurance is temporary.
 It covers a period of time (or term) that’s generally between five years and 30 years.
 When the term ends, the coverage ends, although in some cases you may be able to continue the policy on a year-to-year basis if you’re willing to pay a higher premium, since term life insurance rates go up as you get older.
 (Another option is to convert your policy to “whole life,” which we’ll discuss below.)
 The reason term life insurance is generally less expensive than “permanent” or “whole life” insurance is because fewer years of coverage mean less risk for the insurance company.
 Your family may or may not need to collect on a term life policy, whereas if you have a policy for the rest of your life (which is what “whole life” and “permanent” insurance offer), the company knows there will come a time when it will pay a death benefit to your loved ones.

 What’s the point of temporary life insurance?
 If you have a young family and lots of bills, the lower cost of term life can be the difference between being able to afford insurance and having to put it off.
-In fact, term life is designed to help budget-conscious families add financial protection during the years when their expenses are at their highest due to what are known as (but don’t feel like) “temporary expenses” such as mortgages, car payments, childcare, and the many other costs of supporting a family.
+In fact, term life is designed to help budget-conscious families add a sense of financial protection during the years when their expenses are at their highest due to what are known as (but don’t feel like) “temporary expenses” such as mortgages, car payments, childcare, and the many other costs of supporting a family.
 Those years are also generally the time when losing you and your income would cause the most hardship for the people you love.

 Why term life ends

 Depending on the term you choose, your term insurance may end by the time you’re fifty, sixty, seventy, eighty or somewhere in between.
 By that point, your kids will probably be grown and supporting themselves.
 You might have paid off your mortgage and eliminated other major debts.
-With fewer or smaller debts and financial responsibilities, there’s less need for the kind of protection term life insurance offers.
+With fewer or smaller debts and financial responsibilities, there’s less need for the kind of coverage term life insurance offers.
 Your term policy has served its purpose.

 Some term policies will cover you past age 80.
 However, these policies may cost so much compared to how much they pay out that you might want to put that money into savings or explore a different kind of life insurance policy.